upcmd/updocs-content/logs/c0095_vvvvv.md

       Name: "",
       Do: {
         {
-          "cmd": {
+          "name": "toObj",
+          "desc": "the key is pointing to a var name and use its content as yml content\n", "cmd": {
             "fromkey": "person_yml",
             "reg": "person_object"
+          }
         },
-          "name": "toObj",
-          "desc": "the key is pointing to a var name and use its content as yml content\n" },
         {
-          "name": "printObj",
-          "cmd": "person_object"
+          "cmd": "person_object",
+          "name": "printObj"
         },
         {
           "name": "print",